keuko/rabbitmq-server/deps/lager/README.md

 ### Directly

-It is fully possible prior to elixir 2.0 to use lager and all its features directly.
+It is fully possible prior to elixir 1.5 to use lager and all its features directly.

-After elixir 2.0 there will be no support for parse transforms, and it would be recommended to use an elixir wrapper for the lager api that provides compile time log level exclusion via elixir macros when opting for direct use of lager.
+After elixir 1.5 there is no support for parse transforms, and it is recommended to use an elixir wrapper for the lager api that provides compile time log level exclusion via elixir macros when opting for direct use of lager.